-While at the UConn Humanities Institute, I will be completing my dissertation, “Writing National Tragedy: Race & Disability in Contemporary U.S. Literature & Culture,” in which I look at how US mourning practices are used to uphold ableist white supremacy.
+While at the UConn Humanities Institute, she completed her dissertation, Writing National Tragedy: Race & Disability in Contemporary U.S. Literature & Culture, in which she looks at how US mourning practices are used to uphold ableist white supremacy.
 You can read more about the dissertation here.